 In 2003 Godard was asked to become a member of Maitres Cuisiniers de France, joining the ranks of the world’s most renowned French chefs”Maitre Cuisiniers de France”

-In 2012 Godard opened up Jeanne & Gaston in honor of his grandparents and in 2014 received “The Best French Bistro” by Zagat.
+In 2010 Godard opened up Jeanne & Gaston in honor of his grandparents and in 2014 received “The Best French Bistro” by Zagat.

 Even after receiving such notable honors, Godard prides himself in serving exquisite, yet simple French food in a warm and inviting atmosphere.